ICanBoogie/Render/README.md

 ## Requirements

-The minimum requirement is PHP 5.4.
+The package requires PHP 5.4 or later.